deanmtownsley/Flash-X-snia-stage/sites/ganon_jenkins/README.md

 ## Adding new tests

 Test configurations are recorded in `testsuites/*.suite` files which divide the tests based on their respective coverage.
-You can add new tests in existing files or create a new one for to increase the coverage.
+You can add new tests in existing files or create a new one to increase the coverage.

 ## Using benchmarks